-In this tutorial we will show you how to install and configuration of Icinga 2 on your CentOS 7 server.
-For those of you who didn’t know, Icinga 2 is an open source network monitoring system which checks the availability of your network resources, notifies users of outages, and generates performance data for reporting.
-Its Scalable and extensible, Icinga2 can monitor large, complex environments across multiple locations.
+In this tutorial, we will show you how to install and configuration of Icinga 2 on your CentOS 7 server.
+For those of you who didn’t know, Icinga 2 is an open-source network monitoring system that checks the availability of your network resources, notifies users of outages, and generates performance data for reporting.
+It’s Scalable and extensible, Icinga2 can monitor large, complex environments across multiple locations.

 Icinga 2 Features